n0shake/Public-APIs/README.md

 - [BBC](http://www.bbc.co.uk/developer/technology/apis.html) - Variety of BBC APIs with access to interesting data from Radio Labs, programs played on BBC and linking data around the artist played on BBC.
 - [Comic Vine](http://comicvine.gamespot.com/api/) - An extremely mature, well organized and continuely updated resource of comic information.
 - [Magic: The Gathering Developers](http://magicthegathering.io) - Retrieves in-depth details about MTG cards.
 Search by parameters such as card name, mana cost, and card colors.
 Languages supported include English, Chinese (Simplified and Traditional), French, German, Italian, Japanese, Korean, Portuguese (Brazil), Russian, and Spanish.
+Not affiliated with Wizards of the Coast.
 - [Marvel](https://developer.marvel.com/) - Access over 70 years of comic data with Marvel's official developer API.
 - [Pokéapi](https://pokeapi.co/) - All the Pokémon data you'll ever need, in one place. ![Open Source](https://raw.githubusercontent.com/abhishekbanthia/Public-APIs/master/opensource.png "Open Source")
 - [Swapi](https://swapi.co/documentation) - Star Wars API with data you didn't even know existed, or that you needed to know.